wp-plugins/easy-font-icons/readme.txt

 This method will output a `<span>` tag containing the icon and some inline CSS styles.
 This first option is more for developers or people who have some experience in modifying WordPress themes.

 You can also choose the "before title" option.
-This will append the icon before the "the_title" with the H1 tag.
+This will append the icon before the post title within the H1 tag.

 Regardless of the method you choose, the icon will be output within a span tag with three CSS classes and some inline CSS.
 The classes will be: